Guiding-center dynamics in a screw-pinch magnetic field: Particle Lagrangian Mechanics

 Because the Lagrangian (\ref{eq:lag_def}) is independent of the coordinates $(\theta,z)$, we may use the Routh reduction procedure\cite{Brizard:2015} to obtain the reduced radial Lagrangian

 where the reduced radial potential is

 The reduced radial equation of motion is $d^{2}r/dt^{2} = -\,V^{\prime}(r)$, and the law of energy conservation is

-The reduced radial action integral
+The reduced radial action integral\cite{Goldstein_2002}

 is also an invariant of the reduced radial motion.
 With three separate exact constants of motion $(E,P_{\theta},P_{z})$, the motion of a charged particle in this screw-pinch magnetic field is said to be integrable.
+In Eq.~\eqref{eq:Jr_def}, using the equivalence of the Newtonian and Lagrangian formalisms, we will express $dr/d\zeta \equiv (dr/dt)/(d\zeta/dt)$ in terms of $dr/dt = \sqrt{2\,[E - V(r)]}$ and $d\zeta/dt$, which are defined respectively by the Newtonian expressions \eqref{eq:r_dot} and \eqref{eq:zeta_dot} .
+The benefit of the Lagrangian formalism is that it provides an explicit derivation of the reduced radial potential \eqref{eq:Vr_screw}, which yields the reduced radial action integral \eqref{eq:Jr_def}.
+However, because the azimuthal magnetic flux $\Psi(\psi)$ cannot be solved in closed form, we will show that the geometric Newtonian formalism will yield explicit expressions for the reduced radial action integral \eqref{eq:Jr_def}.
 We will return to the reduced radial action integral (\ref{eq:Jr_def}) in Sec.~\ref{sec:action} to show that it matches exactly with the magnetic moment up to third order in $\epsilon$.